 Afflytics is a hub for viewing the revenue of all your affiliate offers.
 Instead of manually checking each affiliate program's portal, you can see them all in one place.

 That is a LOT of saved time and effort (assuming you're doing your affiliate marketing as a real business and actually monitoring your conversions).

 Afflytics does this by connecting with the APIs of many of the biggest affiliate networks.

-Other things that 3rd party affiliate dashboards might provide such as click tracking, conversion rates, and brand assets aren't transported over, so don't go forgetting all of those log-ins just yet.
+Other things that 3rd party affiliate dashboards might provide, such as click tracking, conversion rates, and brand assets aren't transported over, so don't go forgetting all those log-ins just yet.

 The overview dashboard provides a big picture of what's going on with your connected affiliate networks.

-You can click on any of the metrics or choose from the dashboards drop down and get a more detailed view to see trends over time (which is very helpful)
+You can click on any of the metrics or choose from the dashboard drop down and get a more detailed view to see trends over time (which is very helpful)

 For example, here's what the average daily commission revenue dashboard looks like.